 #1: You’ll Either Take Just One Cruise, Or Fifty or Sixty

 Taking a cruise is not like any other travel experience I know of.
-You’ll either become one of the “cruise people” if you like it, or you’ll try it once and call it good.
+You’ll either become one of the “cruise people” if you like it, or you’ll try it once and… that will be the end of it.
 In my case, I think I fall into the latter category: I certainly had fun, but I think this was the only cruise I’ll take.
 In contrast, I met several people on the ship who take cruises quite frequently.
 I met one man (who must have been retired) who said he’d been on 42 cruises in the past six years.
 He liked them so much that he had already booked himself on the next cruise out on the same ship.
-As soon as we got back, he got off the boat, then turned around, and boarded it again for his next trip.
+As soon as we got back, he got off the boat, then turned around, and boarded it again for his next cruise.

 #2: Cruise Line Employees Are Incredibly Geographically Diverse

 Cruise ship employees are from just about every country, except the USA.
-You can always tell because they have their home country printed on their nametags.
+You can always tell because they have their home country printed on their name tag.
 And I’m talking every country.
 Even countries you forgot existed.
-Seriously: when’s the last time you met someone from Grenada?
+Seriously: when have you ever met someone from Grenada?

 On my cruise, I met people from all over the world: the Philippines, Bosnia, Peru, Mexico, Bulgaria, Indonesia, Jamaica, Thailand, the UK, and many other countries.
 In the seven days I spent on the Carnival Dream, I saw exactly one staff member who was an American: the cruise director.
 That’s not to say she was the ONLY American, but she was the only one I saw.